AdobeDocs/release-notes.en/current.md

 * View new tutorials
 * See the latest Support articles

-To receive a monthly email notification about updates to this page, subscribe to the [Adobe Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).
+To receive a periodic email notification about updates to this page, subscribe to the [Adobe Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).

 +++View section links